ZYuge/An-externally-validated-algorithm-for-real-life-gait-recognition-using-lower-back-IMU-for-elderly/ReadME.md

 ## 2. How to use the algorithm
-This repository contains 3 main Python code for different aims.
+For different aims, you can choose different main Python code.

 **1) train a CNN model, see 2.1**
 ```